russmckendrick/records/content/albums/introduce-yourself-652381/index.md

     - "https://i.discogs.com/qFSwOIHPWX2_Y0VPShdcs04SR53FHdTbkXm1xE0UM7E/rs:fit/g:sm/q:90/h:593/w:600/czM6Ly9kaXNjb2dz/LWRhdGFiYXNlLWlt/YWdlcy9SLTY1MjM4/MS0xMzM1MjY1OTk2/LmpwZWc.jpeg"
     - "https://i.discogs.com/9a_33MUwB9hb1YJ7JZCN8L_sGb-pQoypfZgMGVefiUg/rs:fit/g:sm/q:90/h:590/w:600/czM6Ly9kaXNjb2dz/LWRhdGFiYXNlLWlt/YWdlcy9SLTY1MjM4/MS0xMzM1MjY1OTk4/LmpwZWc.jpeg"
 genres: ["Rock"]
-styles: ["Alternative Rock", "Hard Rock", "Funk Metal"]
+styles: ["Alternative Rock", "Hard Rock", "Funk Metal", "Alternative Metal"]
 ---

-Introduce Yourself is Faith No More's second studio album, released in 1987.
+Introduce Yourself is the second studio album by American rock band Faith No More, released in 1987.
 Due to the limited availability of the first album, We Care a Lot (until it was re-released on CD years later), many, including the band, once considered this Faith No More's true debut album.
 Being the group's major label debut, this album features better production than its predecessor, which is most evident on this album's version of the song "We Care a Lot," which also features updated, more topical, lyrics.
-It was the last album Chuck Mosley appeared on with the band.
+It is the final album to feature vocalist Chuck Mosley before he was fired from Faith No More in 1988.